galiprandi/eventManager/README.md

 </script>
 ```

-You can trigger more than one function concatenating their names with the pipe symbol `|` as is shown in the following example:
+You can trigger more than one function if you declare them separated by a space as is shown in the following example:

 ```html
 <button emClick="fnOne|fnTwo|fnThree">Login button</button>